M-o-a-T/moat-kv/docs/source/tutorial.rst

 .. warning::

-   Yes, DistKV supports tuples as part of paths.
+   Yes, MoaT-KV supports tuples as part of paths.
 You probably should not use this feature without a very good reason.
 "My key consists of three random integers and I want to avoid the overhead of storing a lot of intermediate entries" would be an example of a good reason.

-   DistKV also allows you to use both ``False``, an integer zero, and a floating-point zero as path elements.
+   MoaT-KV also allows you to use both ``False``, an integer zero, and a floating-point zero as path elements.
 This is dangerous because Python's comparison and hashing operators treat them as being equal.
 (Same for ``True`` and 1; same for floating point numbers without fractions and